cssobj/cssobj/README.md

 $('div').css({color:'red', fontSize:'14px'})
 ```

-Yes, but the first code is poorly, the second code need jQuery lib and the DOM ready, and have performance issue.
-ALL of them is not updating css rules.
+Yes, but the first code is poorly, the second code need jQuery lib & after DOM ready, and have performance issue.
+ALL of them is not updating **css rules**.

-[CSSOM](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Object_Model) is the base of a browser, and it's javascript ready, why not using it?
+[CSSOM](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Object_Model) is the base of a browser, and it have javascript ready API, why not using it?

 #### Using *cssobj* instead: